4 Ways To Use Geospatial Data To Optimize Your Business

 • Foot traffic analytics, which provide insight into visitation patterns to specific POIs.

-• Location-specific demographic and psychographic data – including census data on a given population’s age and income distribution and information on their shopping habits and consumer preferences.
+• Location-specific demographic and psychographic metrics – including census data on a given population’s age and income distribution, and other private and public datasets that shed light on a population’s shopping habits and consumer preferences.
 Location-tagged social media activity (geosocial data) is also a form of geospatial data that provides insight into consumer behavior.

-• Information on area attributes like crime rates and construction and development plans.
+• Information on area attributes like crime rates, construction projects, and development plans.

 • Data on local businesses and potential competition.

-Business Uses of Geospatial Data: 4 Use Case Examples
+How Geospatial Data is Used: 4 Business Use Case Examples

-In this section we will delve a bit more deeply into some of the ways that foot traffic analytics can be integrated with other geospatial datasets to glean actionable insights across industries.
+In this section we’ll delve into some of the concrete ways that foot traffic data can be combined with other location-based datasets to glean actionable insights across industries.

 1. Leveraging Geospatial Data to Optimize Retail Operations